JanuszTwardak/JanuszTwardak/README.md

 - 👨🏻‍💻 I’m working in Prediction and Planning for Autonomous Driving team in Stellantis

-- 🎓 B.Sc. in Quantum Engineering at Wroclaw University of Science and Technology (soon)
+- 🎓 B.Sc. in Quantum Engineering at Wroclaw University of Science and Technology

     📃 B.Sc. thesis &#8594; *Application of self-supervised machine learning in high energy physics*